andrewvaughan/template-core/.github/CODE_OF_CONDUCT.md

 - Trolling, insulting or derogatory comments, and personal or political attacks
 - Public or private harassment
 - Publishing others’ private information, such as a physical or email address, without their explicit permission
-- Other conduct which could reasonably be considered inappropriate in a professional setting
+- Other conduct reasonably considered inappropriate in a professional setting

 Be kind to others.
-Do not insult or put down other community members.
+Don't insult or put down other community members.
 Behave professionally.
-Remember that harassment and sexist, racist, or exclusionary jokes are not appropriate at any time, on any forum.
+Remember that harassment and sexist, racist, or exclusionary jokes aren't appropriate at any time, on any forum.

 Each individual is entirely responsible for their own actions.

-### Peaceful Resolution
+### Peaceful resolution

-We do not believe that all conflict is necessarily bad; healthy debate and disagreement often yields positive result.
-It is never okay to be disrespectful, however.
+The Community Leaders for this project don't believe that all conflict is necessarily bad.
+Healthy debate and disagreement often yields positive result.
+It's never okay to be disrespectful, however.

-If you see someone behaving disrespectfully, you are encouraged to address the behavior directly with those involved.
-Many issues can be resolved quickly and easily, and this gives people more control over the outcome of their dispute.
+If you see someone behaving disrespectfully, the Community Leaders encourage you to address the behavior directly with those involved.
+This often provides a quick and easy resolution, and this gives the parties more control over the outcome of their dispute.
 If you are unable to resolve the matter for any reason, or if the behavior is threatening or harassing, report it.
-We are dedicated to providing an environment where participants feel welcome and safe.
+An environment where participants feel welcome and safe is the dedication the Community Leaders commit to with this policy.

-## Community Leader Responsibilities
+## Community Leader responsibilities

-Community Leaders are responsible for clarifying the standards of acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.
+The clarification of standards of acceptable behavior is the responsibility of the Community Leaders, and they're expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.

-Community leaders have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, and will communicate reasons for moderation decisions, when appropriate.
+Community Leaders have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, Issues, and other contributions that aren't aligned to this Code of Conduct, and they're responsible for communicating the rationale of such moderation decisions, when appropriate.

 ## Scope

 This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.
-Examples of representing a project or community include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
-Representation of a project may be further defined and clarified by project maintainers.
+Examples of representing a project or community include using an official project email address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
+Representation of a project may be further defined and clarified by Project Maintainers.

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at any time.
-All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
-The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
-Further details of specific enforcement policies may be posted separately.
+Contact the project team at any time to report instances of abusive, harassing, or otherwise unacceptable behavior.
+All complaints result in a review, investigation, and response appropriate and necessary to the circumstances.
+Community Leaders always maintain confidentiality with regard to the reporter of any incident.
+On occasion, Community Leaders may post details of specific enforcement policies separately.

-Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.
+Project Maintainers who don't follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the Community Leadership.

-### Reporting an Incident
+### Reporting an incident

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact the project owner directly [by email][email].
+If you experience harassment, notice that someone else is experiencing harassment, or have any other concerns, please contact the Project Owner directly [by email][email].

-Every report will be investigated, but you may not receive a response.
-We will use our discretion in determining when and how to follow up on reported incidents, which may range from not taking action to permanent expulsion from the project and project-sponsored spaces.
+Community Leaders investigate each and every report, but you may not receive a response.
+The use of discretion in determining when and how to follow up on reported incidents ranges from not taking action to permanent expulsion from the project and project-sponsored spaces.

-We will notify the accused of the report and provide them an opportunity to discuss it before any action is taken.
-The identity of the reporter will be omitted from the details of the report supplied to the accused.
-In potentially harmful situations, such as ongoing harassment or threats to anyone's safety, we may take action without notice.
+Community Leaders shall notify the accused of the report and provide them an opportunity to discuss it before they take any action.
+The identity of the reporter is always omitted from the details of any report supplied to accused parties.
+It's possible for the Community Leaders to take action without notice in potentially harmful situations, such as ongoing harassment or threats to anyone's safety.

-### Enforcement Guidelines
+### Enforcement guidelines

-Community leaders will follow this Code of Conduct in determining the consequences for any action they deem in violation of this Code of Conduct.
-The project Owner has full and final discretion over the appropriate action and any appeals for these application of these guidelines, including any deviations:
+Community Leaders shall follow this Code of Conduct in determining the consequences for any action they deem in violation of this Code of Conduct.
+The Project Owner has full and final discretion over the appropriate action and any appeals regarding the administration of these guidelines, including any deviations.

-#### 1. Correction
+#### Correction for minor infractions

-**Community Impact:** Use of inappropriate language or other behavior deemed unprofessional or unwelcome in the community.
+**Community impact:** use of inappropriate language or other behavior deemed unprofessional or unwelcome in the community.

-**Consequence:** A private, written warning from community leaders, providing clarity around the nature of the violation and an explanation of why the behavior was inappropriate.
-A public apology may be requested.
+**Consequence:** a private, written warning from Community Leaders, providing clarity around the nature of the violation and an explanation of why the behavior was inappropriate.
+Community Leaders may require a personal or public apology.

-#### 2. Warning
+#### Warning for repeat or moderate infractions

-**Community Impact:** A violation through a single incident or series of actions.
+**Community impact:** a violation through a single incident or series of actions.

-**Consequence:** A warning with consequences for continued behavior.
+**Consequence:** a warning with consequences for continued behavior.
 No interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, for a specified period of time.
 This includes avoiding interactions in community spaces as well as external channels like social media.
 Violating these terms may lead to a temporary or permanent ban.

-#### 3. Temporary Ban
+#### Temporary ban for sustained or serious infractions

-**Community Impact:** A serious violation of community standards, including sustained, inappropriate behavior.
+**Community impact:** a serious violation of community standards, including sustained, inappropriate behavior.

-**Consequence:** A temporary ban from any sort of interaction or public communication with the community for a specified period of time.
-No public or private interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, is allowed during this period.
-Violating these terms may lead to a permanent ban.
+**Consequence:** a temporary ban from any sort of interaction or public communication with the community for a specified period of time.
+Immediate placement of a prohibition on parties to the ban from interacting with any people involved during the ban period, including Community Leaders enforcing the Code of Conduct, in public or private forms, using direct or indirect methods of contact, whether solicited or unsolicited, is the primary method of discipline for such behavior.

+Violation of any of these terms universally results in the enforcement of a permanent ban.

-#### 4. Permanent Ban
+#### Permanent ban for sustained or severe infractions

-**Community Impact:** Demonstrating a pattern of violation of community standards, including sustained inappropriate behavior, harassment of an individual, or aggression toward or disparagement of classes of individuals.
+**Community impact:** demonstrating a pattern of violation of community standards, including sustained inappropriate behavior, harassment of an individual, or aggression toward or disparagement of classes of individuals.

-**Consequence:** A permanent ban from any sort of public interaction within the community.
+**Consequence:** a permanent ban from any sort of public interaction within the community.

 ## Conclusion

-We hope you will join us in developing our community as a part of this project.
-With respect and empathy in mind, we can ensure that others will follow.
+The Community Leaders hope you join the continued development of the community with respect and empathy in mind.
+Thank you for reading this, and welcome to the community.

 ---